Types of Degrees Concrete Finishing Majors Are Getting

 The following table lists how many concrete finishing/concrete finisher graduations there were in 2018-2019 for each degree level.

 What Concrete Finishing Majors Need to Know

-People with careers related to concrete finishing/concrete finisher were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+O*NET surveyed people in occupations related to concrete finishing/concrete finisher and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Concrete Finishing/Concrete Finisher Majors

 Concrete Finishing/Concrete Finisher majors often go into careers in which the following knowledge areas are important: